4. Runtime application security threats

 Permalink: https://owaspai.org/goto/runtimemodeltheft/

-Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, memory or other storage/transfer of parameter data in the production environment)
+Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, memory or other storage/transfer of parameter data in the production environment).
+This is different from model theft through use which goes through a number of steps to steal a model through normal use, hence the use of the word ‘direct’.
+It is also different from model theft development-time from a lifecylce and attack surface perspective.

 Controls: